WillMayger/SimpleDnD/README.md

 # SimpleDnD - Simple Drag and Drop

-#### A simple drag and drop component for react that is actually intuive and easy to use.
+#### A simple drag and drop component for react that is actually intuitive and easy to use.

 ## Contents.
  - Guide